sigma-quantiphi/crypto-pandas/README.md

 ## Installation

-Crypto-Pandas can be installed on Python 3.11~3.13:
+Crypto-Pandas can be installed on Python 3.11~3.14:

 ```bash
 pip install crypto-pandas
 ```

+## Examples
+Find all examples in the [Crypto-Pandas-Example Repository](https://github.com/sigma-quantiphi/crypto-pandas-examples)

 ## Getting Started